Arya0Patil/TeleFlix/README.md

-# telemovies
+# Telemovies

 A new Flutter project.
 My first Flutter Project.
 The code might be dedundant and not effectively structured.
 I am learning ....
-This an app I built for my friend and is now live on play store with same same 'TeleFlix'
+This an app I built for my friend and is now live on play store with same name 'TeleFlix'

-On app you can browse for movies , also has a live chat feature where yiu can request movies.
+On the app you can browse for movies , also has a live chat feature where you can request movies.

-# Learnings
+## Learnings
 1. Importance of clean code (after wasting hours to fix a button)
 2. How to write clean code
 3. Writting reusable code